MRePotatoes/s.qts.life/README.md

 # s.qts.life

-my teacher asked me to do more web stuff.
+my teacher asked me to do more web stuff :sob: